Good to Know

 Copy, Don't Install

 This is a template library, not a gem.
-Copy components to your project and customize them as needed.
-This approach gives you full control over styling, behavior, and dependencies.
+Copy components to your project and customize them freely.
+You own the code — no version conflicts, no breaking upgrades, full control over styling and behavior.

 Component Design Patterns